basecamp/console1984/README.md

 ## `rails console --sandbox`

-`console1984` will disable the Rails sandbox console, becuase it's not able to record sessions while in sandbox mode.
+`console1984` will disable the Rails sandbox console, because it's not able to record sessions while in sandbox mode.

 ## Configuration